How do you measure the success and impact of your marketing efforts in attracting new members to your coworking space?

 70% to 80% of the buyer journey is done online – I’d say even more!

-In today’s rapidly digitising world, 70% to 80% of the buyer’s journey being conducted online may seem almost conservative.
+In today’s rapidly digitising world, 70% to 80% of the buyer’s online journey may seem almost conservative.

 A shift towards online research, comparison shopping, and even virtual consultations has emerged as a fundamental change in consumer behaviour.